pblasser/shbobo/README.md

 ## orange light mode
-If you happen to upload a bugged or broken shlisp, and your shnth has frozen, now worries, it's just the audio code spinning out. your shnth is not broken. you need to recover it with orange light mode:
+If you happen to upload a bugged or broken shlisp, and your shnth has frozen, no worries, it's just the audio code spinning out. your shnth is not broken. you need to recover it with orange light mode:
 * disconnect device USB cord
 * turn battery switch off, away from USB port